 Now when you click on a member of your party, a control window will appear, allowing you to interact with the bot.
 Type "/bot" in the chat to bring up a window that lets you use other characters you have created as bots.

 I recommend creating new characters for each of the members of your party.
 It's nice to have them be actual characters that you create, as you can do all the class quests and easily control their equipment and inventory by simply logging in as that character.

 Running a single player server is a lot of fun.
 Even though there are still bugs with some bot behaviors, they are still a great addition to the game.
-Warriors, in particular, are currently pretty broken.
-But this whole project is still under active development and these bugs are often fixed in fairly regular updates.
+This whole project is still under active development and these bugs are often fixed in fairly regular updates.
 These will download automatically when you run Launch_Servers.bat.